DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - Shared software libraries contain reusable code, improving developer's efficiency, and reducing the need to write well-known algorithms from scratch; often available as open source
         - shared libraries can also include many security issues (e.g. Heartbleed), and devs should be aware of the origins of the shared code that they use, and keep informed about any security vulns that might be discovered in these libraries
         - Code repositories may be used to manage the distribution and updating of these libraries.
+        - **Software Development Kits SDK**: Organizations trying to make libraries more accessible to developers often publish SDKs.
+SDKs are collections of software libraries combined with documentation, examples, and other resources designed to help programmers get up and running quickly in a development environment.
+SDKs also often include specialized utilities designed to help developers design and test code.

 - 8.2.3 Tool sets
     - Forcing all devs to use the same toolset can reduce productivity and job satisfaction; however letting every dev choose their own tools and environment widens an organization's attack surface